numbbo/bbob-biobj/func_def/functions.md

 with a single direction in search space that is a thousand times more sensitive than all others, the sensitivities of the
-$z_i$-variables (in the rotated search space) for the Different Powers function become more and more different when approaching the optimum.
+$z_i$-variables (in the rotated search space) for the different powers function become more and more different when approaching the optimum.
 The latter function has furthermore a small solution volume.